 So, where is the problem?
 Why is it so difficult to find synergy between the 3C’s?

-P.s.
-Here is a link to the next post: Houston, we have a problem!
+Up next in the #HPtE series: Houston, we have a problem!
 (HPtE #8)